PRACTICE AREA

 You Suffered Real Damages: Finally, the injury caused by the provider's negligence must have resulted in specific damages.
 This can include economic damages, such as additional medical bills and lost wages from being unable to work, as well as non-economic damages like physical pain, emotional suffering, and disability.

-How Much is a Medical Malpractice Attorney?
+How Much is a Medical Malpractice Attorney in South FL?

 At the Cochran Firm South Florida, we operate on a contingency fee basis.
 This means that the lawyer does not require payment unless a recovery for the client is made.
 Because of the complexities and resources involved, this contingency fee is often higher in medical malpractice cases than in routine personal injury cases.